 Clearly demonstrate how the activities identified will benefit victims, produce the intended goals, and are consistent with and assist in meeting federal and local purposes.

 Briefly describe best practices or evidence-based activities that will be used for this project.

-Project activities should be clearly reflected in the proposed budget.
+Project activities should be allowable within the scope of the funding source and clearly reflected in the proposed budget.

 COLLABORATION (10 points)